otacke/udacity-store-front-backend/README.md

 will list all users.
 - Show: [get] http://localhost:3000/api/users/:id while providing authorization will list the information for the user with the `id`.
-- Edit: [post] http://localhost:3000/api/users/:id while providing authorization will edit the user with the `id` and set `user_name`, `first_name`, `last_name` and `password` as provided as parameters.
+- Edit: [put] http://localhost:3000/api/users/:id while providing authorization will edit the user with the `id` and set `user_name`, `first_name`, `last_name` and `password` as provided as parameters.
 - Delete: [delete] http://localhost:3000/api/users/:id while providing